 Opportunity Win Rates by Lead Source

-In the same vein is the opportunity win rates by lead source metric.
+In the same vein are the opportunity win rates by lead source lead conversion metrics.
 Your lead source is the channel the lead used to find you, such as through the phone, trade show, social media, or your website.

 When you track this metric, you’re measuring which lead source is the most profitable in terms of conversions.